-She looked at me ..
-I looked back..
+She looked at me; I looked back.
 Sometimes there simply are no words.
-Thus began the most interesting of dances .. between the veggie lover & the skeptic
+Thus began the most interesting of dances, between the veggie lover and the skeptic.

 I took the lead

-Stop at the local co-op & walk through the organic produce .. everything is beautiful .. see if something catches your eye.
-If it's a kitchen chopping/time issue .. shop from the frozen section .. take the veggies out of the bag & you're ready to go.
-Let's experiment with preparation .. sautéed .. roasted .. with a dipping sauce.. without .. what about a marinade .. a sprinkling of fresh herbs to top them off?
+Stop at the local co-op and walk through the organic produce, everything is beautiful, see if something catches your eye.
+If it's a kitchen chopping/time issue, shop from the frozen section, take the veggies out of the bag, and you're ready to go.
+Let's experiment with preparation, sautéed, roasted with (or without) a dipping sauce.
+What about a marinade?
+A sprinkling of fresh herbs to top them off?

 A convert was born

-As her food journals began to reflect interesting veggie dishes (at nearly every meal!) .. with recipes & ideas now being passed in the opposite direction ..
-I realized it was she who'd quietly stepped out in front.
+As her food journals began to reflect exciting veggie dishes (at nearly every meal!) with recipes and ideas now being passed in the opposite direction, I realized it was she who'd quietly stepped out in front.

 Why hadn't it sunk in before?
-It could have been chocolate cake in question just as easily as it was vegetables.. she simply wasn't willing to put anything into her mouth unless is tasted good .. and her standards are pretty darn high
+It could have been chocolate cake in question just as easily as it was vegetables.
+She simply wasn't willing to put anything into her mouth unless it tasted good, and her standards are pretty darn high

-This idea came from Shape Magazine's March 2014 issue .. marinated salmon with a light cucumber salad .. which, when paired .. form a quick & balanced meal that's incredibly easy to make .. especially for the resulting flavor.
+This idea came from Shape Magazine.
+Marinated salmon with a light cucumber salad, which, when paired, form a quick and balanced meal that's incredibly easy to make, especially for the resulting flavor.

-Mirin & rice vinegar tenderize the salmon .. leaving it moist inside with a perfect outer crust.
-The recipe striking a nice balance with just the right amount of salty (from the miso & soy sauce) and sweet (from the mirin).
-It's probably described best by Wolfgang himself ..
-“Japanese cuisine present many examples of how you can make light, healthy foods intensely flavorful & satisfying”
+Mirin and rice vinegar tenderize the salmon, leaving it moist inside with a perfect outer crust.
+The recipe strikes a nice balance with just the right amount of salty (from the miso and soy sauce) and sweet (from the mirin).
+It's probably described best by Wolfgang himself, “Japanese cuisine presents many examples of how you can make light, healthy foods intensely flavorful and satisfying.”

 Who says you have to broil your salmon?
-Once we discovered how wonderful this marinade was .. we've taken to cooking our salmon on the stovetop until it's flakey.. added to some mixed veggies it's a quick meal at the ready
+Once we discovered how unusual this marinade was, we've taken to cooking our salmon on the stovetop until it's flakey.
+Added to some mixed veggies, it's a quick meal at the ready

 - Marinate the salmon by first putting the fillets in a shallow dish large enough to hold them in a single layer.